-The Marymount Manhattan Review is the College’s creative writing journal, published once a year in the spring.
+The mark of a thriving undergraduate creative writing program is in the eminence of its student literary magazine: The Carson Review is Marymount Manhattan College’s creative writing journal, published once a year in the spring.

-Each year, the Department of Literature and Language recognizes three pieces published in The Review with awards named for former faculty members: The Joseph P. Clancy Award in Poetry, The Dymphna Leonard Award for Fiction, and The John Costello Award for Creative Nonfiction.
-For descriptions, click here.
+Each year, the English and World Literatures department recognizes three pieces published in The Carson Review with awards named for distinguished former faculty members including the Joseph P. Clancy Award in Poetry, the Dymphna Leonard Award for Fiction, and the John Costello Award for Creative Nonfiction.